yokolet/curriculum.v2/outline/setup_ubuntu.md

 ![Create Icon](img/ubuntu/create_icon.png)

-Name the launcher Light Table.
+Name the launcher LightTable.
 Type the path to the command `/usr/local/bin/LightTable/LightTable`.
 Click the icon.
 The LightTable icon can be found at `/usr/local/bin/LightTable/core/img/lticon.png`.

 ### Opening files in Light Table from the command line *(optional)*